-SECURITY AND SOURCE OF PAYMENT FOR THE SERIES 2016 BONDS
+SECURITY AND SOURCE OF PAYMENT FOR THE SERIES 2017 BONDS

-The Series 2016 Bonds, together with all principal and interest thereon and premium, if any, with respect thereto, are limited obligations of the Authority secured by the Master Trust Estate as defined and described herein.
+The Series 2017 Bonds, together with all principal and interest thereon and premium, if any, with respect thereto, are limited obligations of the Authority secured by the Master Trust Estate as defined and described herein.
 See "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-Master Trust Estate".

-In connection with the execution and delivery of the Master Trust Agreement and the issuance of the Series 2013 Bonds, certain Agreements were assigned by IEPA to the Authority pursuant to an Assignment of Loans dated as of December 5, 2013, as supplemented and amended (the "Original Assignment Agreement"), and have been pledged to the Master Trustee pursuant to the Master Trust Agreement to secure payment of the Series 2016 Bonds, the Series 2013 Bonds and any Additional Indebtedness.
-The Original Assignment Agreement will be amended and restated in connection with the issuance of the Series 2016 Bonds by an Amended and Restated Assignment of Loans dated as of September 1, 2016 from the IEPA to the Authority (the Original Assignment Agreement as so amended and restated and as hereafter supplemented, amended or restated being referred to herein as the "Assignment Agreement") in order to provide for the assignment to the Authority of certain additional Agreements and the Loans made thereunder, including certain Loans that are to be financed with proceeds of the Series 2016 Bonds.
-All of the Agreements so assigned as described above (the "Initial Pledged Agreements") will be pledged to the Master Trustee pursuant to the Master Trust Agreement to secure payment of the Bonds and any other Additional Indebtedness.
+In connection with the execution and delivery of the Master Trust Agreement and the issuance of the Series 2013 Bonds, certain Agreements were assigned by IEPA to the Authority pursuant to an Assignment of Loans dated as of December 5, 2013, as supplemented and amended (the "Original Assignment Agreement"), and have been pledged to the Master Trustee pursuant to the Master Trust Agreement to secure payment of the Series 2013 Bonds, the Series 2016 Bonds, the Series 2017 Bonds and any Additional Indebtedness.
+The Original Assignment Agreement was amended and restated in connection with the issuance of the Series 2016 Bonds by an Amended and Restated Assignment of Loans dated as of September 1, 2016 from the IEPA to the Authority in order to provide for the assignment to the Authority of certain additional Agreements and the Loans made thereunder, and by a Second Amended and Restated Assignment of Loans dated as of August 17, 2017 from the IEPA to the Authority in order to provide for the removal of certain Agreements from the lien of the Master Trust Agreement, as described under the caption "SECURITY AND SOURCE OF PAYMENT FOR THE SERIES 2017 BONDS-Restructuring of Loans" (the Original Assignment Agreement as so amended and restated and as hereafter supplemented, amended or restated being referred to herein as the "Assignment Agreement").
+All of the Agreements so assigned as described above and pledged to the Master Trustee pursuant to the Master Trust Agreement as of the date of issuance of the Series 2017 Bonds (the "Initial Pledged Agreements") secure payment of the Bonds and any other Additional Indebtedness.
 A summary of the general characteristics of the Initial Pledged Agreements is contained under the caption "PROJECTED CASH FLOW AND DEBT SERVICE TABLE-Characteristics of Initial Pledged Agreements".
-Following the issuance of the Series 2016 Bonds, additional Pledged Agreements may be (i) added to the Master Trust Estate and pledged to the payment of the Bonds, particularly in connection with the issuance of Bonds or other Additional Indebtedness, or (ii) substituted for then-existing Pledged Agreements (including the Initial Pledged Agreements).
-In addition, Pledged Agreements (including the Initial Pledged Agreements) may be prepaid or released from the lien of the Master Trust Agreement in accordance with the terms of the Master Trust Agreement, as described under "SECURITY AND SOURCE OF PAYMENT FOR THE SERIES 2016 BONDS-Release and Substitution of Pledged Agreements; Projected Asset Coverage Ratio" below and in APPENDIX A - "Definitions and Summary of Certain Provisions of the Master Trust Agreement- Pledged Agreements".
+Following the issuance of the Series 2017 Bonds, additional Pledged Agreements may be (i) added to the Master Trust Estate and pledged to the payment of the Bonds, particularly in connection with the issuance of Bonds or other Additional Indebtedness, or (ii) substituted for then-existing Pledged Agreements (including the Initial Pledged Agreements).
+In addition, Pledged Agreements (including the Initial Pledged Agreements) may be prepaid, restructured or released from the lien of the Master Trust Agreement in accordance with the terms of the Master Trust Agreement, as described under "SECURITY AND SOURCE OF PAYMENT FOR THE SERIES 2017 BONDS-Release and Substitution of Pledged Agreements; Projected Asset Coverage Ratio" and "SECURITY AND SOURCE OF PAYMENT FOR THE SERIES 2017 BONDS-Restructuring of Loans" below and in APPENDIX A - "Definitions and Summary of Certain Provisions of the Master Trust Agreement-Pledged Agreements".